-Tennis elbow, or lateral epicondylitis, is an inflammation of the tendons that join the forearm muscles on the outside of the elbow.
-While common in athletes performing racket sports such as tennis and pickleball tend to be a major cause for this type of injury and elbow pain, but any heavy use of the elbow with repetitive gripping and lifting can be a cause of this condition.
+Tennis elbow, or lateral epicondylitis, is pain at origin of the tendons that join the forearm muscles on the outside of the elbow.
+While common in athletes performing racket sports such as tennis and pickleball, any heavy use of the elbow with repetitive gripping and lifting can be a cause of this condition.
 It is most common in adults age 30 – 50.
 Generally, lateral epicondylitis develops gradually, but at times can occur acutely from an injury.

 Learn more from Dr. David Holt in this short video covering the anatomy of our elbow, the causes of this painful condition, and possible treatment options.
 Dr. Holt specializes in a wide range of hand and upper extremity conditions, including sports injuries, acute trauma, arthritis, and nerve compression.
 He strives to provide the most up to date, evidence-based treatment for patients of all ages.